HartoniAgungPermana/sql-audiobook-market-analysis/README.md

 - 🛠️ **SQL**: Core language for data cleaning, transformation (ETL), querying, and analysis.
 - 💻 **SQL Server Management Studio (SSMS)**: The IDE used for developing and managing SQL Server scripts.
-- 📊 **Tableau**: Visualization platform for building dashboards and extracting insights.
+- 📊 **Tableau**: Visualization platform for building charts and extracting insights.
 - 🌐 **Git & GitHub**: For version control, collaboration, and project tracking.

 # **Data Cleaning and Transformation**